a dog next to a bottle of CBD oil.

 The Difference Between CBD and Hemp Oil

-The distinction between CBD and hemp oil lies in their composition, extraction methods, and primary uses as follows:
+The distinction between CBD and hemp oil sometimes lies in their composition, extraction methods, and primary uses.
+It's always important to look into the fine details of these products, however, because CBD oil and hemp oil are often the exact same thing.

 CBD Oil

-Composition: CBD is derived from the leaves, flowers, and stalks of the hemp plant, specifically cultivated for high CBD content.
+CBD oil is derived from the leaves, flowers, and stalks of the hemp plant, specifically cultivated for high CBD content.
 It contains cannabidiol (CBD) as the primary active ingredient.

-Primary Uses: CBD is valued for its potential therapeutic benefits and is commonly used for managing conditions like anxiety, pain, inflammation, and certain neurological disorders.
-It interacts with the endocannabinoid system in the body.
+CBD is valued for its potential therapeutic benefits and is commonly used for supporting pets with conditions like anxiety, pain, inflammation, and certain neurological disorders, although it's important to note that the FDA has not approved CBD oil to treat any of these ailments in pets.

 Hemp Oil

-Extraction Method: Hemp oil extraction typically involves a process where seeds are cold pressed to extract the oil while preserving its nutritional profile.
+Hemp oil extraction typically involves a process where seeds are cold pressed to extract the oil while preserving its nutritional and phytocannabic profiles.

 How Does CBD Work?

-1. Promoting Relaxation: CBD helps promote relaxation by influencing serotonin receptors in the brain, which can help reduce stress and anxiety in your furry friend.
+1. Promoting Relaxation: CBD helps promote relaxation by influencing serotonin receptors in the ECS, which can help reduce emotional discomfort in your furry friend.
+Studies have shown up to 83% of dogs showing a measurable benefit.

-2. Skin Conditions: CBD has anti-inflammatory properties that may help alleviate symptoms associated with uncomfortable skin conditions like itching, redness, dry nose, and atopic dermatitis.
+2. Skin Conditions: CBD has properties that may help relieve symptoms associated with uncomfortable skin conditions like itching, redness, dry nose, and atopic dermatitis.

-3. Inflammatory Response: CBD interacts with receptors in the ECS to help regulate inflammation throughout the body, which is beneficial for dogs with inflammatory conditions and issues with their gut health.
+3. Inflammatory Response: CBD interacts with receptors in the ECS to help throughout the body, which may be beneficial for dogs with inflammatory conditions and issues with their gut health.
+(2)

-9. Overall Health: CBD may be beneficial for managing a variety of health issues in dogs, including chronic pain relief and inflammation, and supporting cognitive function and overall well-being.
+5. Overall Health: CBD may be beneficial for managing a variety of health issues in dogs, including chronic discomfort, imbalanced inflammatory response, and cognitive struggles.
+The range of support offered by these products has the potential to lift the overall health of your pet.

 Yes.
 The 2018 Farm Bill made hemp and hemp products legal in all 50 states.
 And, CBD for pets is available without a prescription.